dorjeduck/llm.mojo/README.md

 # llm.🔥

 This project is a port of Andrej Karpathy's [llm.c](https://github.com/karpathy/llm.c) to [Mojo](https://docs.modular.com/mojo), currently in alpha.
 It is under active development and subject to significant changes.
 Users should expect to encounter bugs and unfinished features.
-Not to be taken too serious yet, an early version of someone just learning Mojo ...

 ## Implementation